Algorithm Design: A Fairness-Accuracy Frontier: Introduction

 The recent literature on algorithmic bias has emerged around the concern that algorithms have error rates that differ substantially across social and demographic groups (see \citet{aerp&p} and \citet{CowgillTucker} for overviews).
 In this literature and in the accompanying policy discussion (e.g, \citet{ProPublica}), algorithms are often considered to be ``less fair" if the harms of the algorithm are more unequally borne across groups, with this comparison formalized as a larger disparity in error rates across groups \citep{HardtPriceSrebro,KMR,chouldechova}.\footnote{A notable exception is the concept of individual fairness proposed in \citet{DworkHardtPitassiReingoldZemel}.} A growing body of empirical work documents and quantifies these disparate impacts \citep{ObermeyerMullainathan, ArnoldDobbieHull, Pinkham}.

-The tradeoff between accuracy (overall error rate of the algorithm in the population) and fairness (discrepancy between error rates across social groups) is a special kind of equity-efficiency tradeoff.
+The tradeoff between accuracy (error rates of the algorithm for each group) and fairness (discrepancy between error rates across groups) is a special kind of equity-efficiency tradeoff.
 A common approach for resolving this tradeoff is to posit a particular objective criterion \citep{HardtPriceSrebro,DianaDickElzaynKearnsRothSchutzmanSharifiZiani}.
 Other papers identify improvements with respect to both objectives simultaneously \citep{Rose,FeigenbergMiller}.
 Our paper is closest to a smaller part of this literature, which engages with the tension between fairness and accuracy by quantifying fairness-accuracy tradeoffs for specific loss functions \citep{MenonWilliamson} or for specific empirical applications \citep{WeiNiethammer,Goel,LittleWylandtAllen}.
 We are interested in how this fairness-accuracy tradeoff is moderated by the inputs to the algorithm in general, and provide simple conditions on the inputs that qualitatively govern this tradeoff independently of other details of the loss function or informational environment.